-For our response to climate change, we have positioned it as an important challenge in our materiality, and we are monitoring it in the Sustainability Committee.
-For the overall execution of these and other measures, we are conducting PDCA (plan, do, check, action) management in the organization for environmental promotion, which is run by the corporate environmental officer appointed by the president.
+For our response to climate change, we have positioned it as an important challenge in our materiality, and we are execution of these and other measures, we are conducting PDCA (plan, do, check, action) management in the organization for environmental promotion, which is run by the corporate environmental officer appointed by the president.
 Additionally, the achievement of CO2 emissions reduction targets through Yaskawa products is being evaluated and incorporated into the compensation of directors (excluding outside directors and directors who are members of the Audit and Supervisory Committee) with the goals of achieving sustainable corporate activities and responding to social issues.